ninijay/pycurity/README.md

 This is a current work in progress.

+I also have some PenTesting/ Hacking and Coding videos on my [YouTube Channel](https://www.youtube.com/channel/UCGISJ8ZHkmIv1CaoHovK-Xw) if you're into that.

 As soon as I've finished the book, I'll fork this project and create a more usefull pentesting-framework.

 # List of Scripts and what they do: